redhat-cop/network.ospf/roles/ospf/README.md

 # Network OSPF Role.

-A role to provide platform-agnostic way of managing OSPF protocol/resources on supported network platforms.
+The role enables user to manage the OSPF resources independent of platforms and perform OSPF health checks.

 ## Capabilities